somoscuatro/sc-starter-theme/README.md

 To create the necessary .po/.mo files for your theme's supported languages, we recommend using a tool like [POEdit](https://poedit.net/).

+This theme includes translations for Catalan, Italian and Spanish.

 ## Performance Improvements

 This theme applies several improvements to ensure top performance, implemented